 First and foremost, a biblical definition of modesty must focus on the heart.
 Biblical modesty is primarily about our motivations.
-In addition, modest dress is also about discernment, having an awareness of others and our environment.
+In addition, modest dress is also about discernment and having an awareness of others and our environment.

 In a recent conversation, a woman I spoke with seemed deeply offended when I suggested a woman’s manner of dress could tempt a man to lust.
 She wasn’t denying the claim that men lust after women, but she was emphatic that women are not to blame for a man’s lustful thoughts and actions.

 She’s right, of course.
-A person is never guilty of another person’s sin.
+A woman is never guilty of another person’s sin.
+That applies to both men and women who dress immodestly.

 This woman’s protest is, in part, motivated by a desire to fight various rape myths in our culture.
 When a girl dresses scantily, goes to a college party, gets drunk, makes out with a dozen guys, and then is raped, for some there is a tendency to say, “Well, she was just asking for it.”
 This kind of victim-blaming, sadly, leads some to temper any compassion for such women when they are abused.